okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 - ELBs do not have a pre-defined IPv4 address - you need to resolve it using a DNS name.
 - Understand the difference between an Alias Record and a CNAME.
 - Given the choose, always choose an Alias Record over a CNAME.
+(No charge with Alias Record either)

 ## Definitions